contentauth/c2pa-python-example/tests/README.md

-# C2PA Client Documentation
+# C2PA Python example client

+NOTE: This documentation is for the example developer.

-This directory contains the client for signing JPEG images with content credentials.
-This client is designed to work with the C2PA Python Example server in development mode using demo certificates (included in this repository).
+This directory contains the client for signing JPEG images with Content Credentials.
+The client works with the C2PA Python example server in development mode using demo certificates (included in this repository).

 ## Overview

 The `client.py` file is a command-line test tool that signs JPEG image files.
-It connects to the signing server defined in `app.py`, to add Content Credentials to JPEG images.
+It connects to the signing server defined in `app.py` to add Content Credentials to JPEG images.

 ## Prerequisites

-1. **Python Dependencies**: Install required packages:
+1. Install Python Dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-2. **Running signing Server**: The signing server (`app.py`) must be running using local certificates  and accessible to the client:
+2. Run signing server (`app.py`).
+It uses local certificates and must be accessible to the client:

    ```bash
    python app.py
    ```

-3. **Image Files**: JPEG images to be signed
+3. Provide image files to be signed.

 ## Usage

-Only JPEG images are supported with this test client.
+NOTE: This test client supports only JPEG images.

-### Basic Command
+### Basic command

 ```bash
 python tests/client.py <image-file> -o <output-directory>
 ```

-### Command Line Arguments
+### Command line arguments

 | Argument | Type | Required | Description |
 |----------|------|----------|-------------|